Tanuki/tanuki.py/examples/google_news_scraper/readme.md

 This example scrapes the Google News RSS website for the latest news articles on a certain topic.

-Each article is parsed using Monkeypatch, and all relevant articles are emailed to the recipient at the end of the scraping run.
+Each article is parsed using Tanukie, and all relevant articles are emailed to the recipient at the end of the scraping run.

 ## Configuration